Pte

 My story

-Albert Andrews was born in Penge, Greater London, England, where he continued to live until he entered the service.
+Albert Andrews was born in Penge, Greater London, England, where he continued to live until he joined.
 He was the son of Robert Andrews and Alice Andrews.
-He enlisted during the war at Bromley, Greater London, England, after which he joined the 1/1st Battalion London Regiment (City of London) Royal Fusiliers (17th Brigade, 24th Division).
+He registered during the war in Bromley, Greater London, England, after which he joined the 1/1st Battalion London Regiment (City of London) Royal Fusiliers (17th Brigade, 24th Division).

-Albert died on 14 September 1917 near Somme Farm.
-According to sources, the 1st Battalion was in training that day and no major fighting took place, but it is mentioned that heavy bombing took place in the early morning.
-He is buried in Tyne Cot Cemetery (Plot IX, Row C, Grave 5).
+Albert died on September 14, 1917 near Somme Farm.
+According to the sources, the 1st Battalion was in training that day and there were no big fights, but it is stated that there were severe bombing in the early morning.
+His body was found near Somme Farm.
+He was reburied on Tyne Cot Cemetery (plot IX, row C, grave 5).

 Sources 2